 Fulfilled by our friends at North Spore

-Our Golden Oyster mushroom kits are reliable producers and tend to yield large flushes of beautiful bright yellow to deep golden mushrooms when given adequate humidity.
-With continued proper care, you should be able to get multiple flushes.
+Our Lion's Mane mushroom kits are reliable producers and tend to yield large flushes of beautiful creamy white mushrooms when given adequate humidity.
+With continued proper care, you may be able to get multiple flushes.
 (We 100% guarantee your first flush of mushrooms, but hope you'll try for 2 or 3!)

 All of our kits are made from a blend of locally sourced, all-natural, organic, and non-GMO ingredients from farms in New England and North America.

 1) Inside this box is an amended sawdust block that has been completely colonized by mushroom mycelium.
 Open the front of your kit along the perforated line and dispose of the remaining cardboard.